KseniaBastrakova/curve_intersection/README.md

 # curve_intersector

-Open-Source library, provided next functions:
-  - save curves to bin or text format
+## About
+An open source C++ library for curves in 2D.
+Provides:
-  - load curves from bin or text format
+  - Representation of parametric curves
+  - Intersection algorithms
-  - find curves intersections
+  - Serialization

-Library supports the following types of curves:
+The library supports the following types of curves:
   - Line segment
   - Circle
   - Ellipse
-  - Nurbs
+  - Bézier curves
-  - NURBS - curve
+  - NURBS

-How to biuld:
+## How to build

-cd intersector_curve
-make CMake_Lists.txt
+The code is cross-platform and can be built using cmake with the provided CMakeLists.txt file.
+There are no external dependencies.

+The compiled library to lib directory.
+The compiled unit tests are put to bin directory and run at the end of each build.

-How to use library:
+## How to use

-Add curve_intersection/include/curve_intersection to include path Add curve_intersection/Debug to lib path
+Add include subdirectory to additional include paths.
-Add curve_intersection.lib to input
+Add lib to additional static library paths, link with the static library curve_intersection.a or curve_intersection.lib depending on your system.